 Therefore, once these are set for IPs, they cannot be changed within year – which legal text for 678 appears to suggest can be done.

-In addition, if IPs and non-IPs were to be treated differently by having different effective dates and therefore different charging RPMs this would not be complant with Article 6 of EU TAR NC.
+In addition, if IPs and non-IPs were to be treated differently by having different effective dates and therefore different charging RPMs this would not be compliant with Article 6 of EU TAR NC.
 To be compliant with CAM and TAR only an effective date of 01 October is permissible.

+Other Workgroup Participants noted that the same RPM applies at all points based on the effective date because the effective date changes the payable price for all points in all Proposals.

+For the avoidance of doubt this means all charges float except Existing Contracts.

+Workgroup confirmed that there is difference of opinion within Workgroup.
+This centres around Proposers giving Ofgem flexibility whilst recommending specific dates for the effective dates or alternatively specifying particular effective dates with very little flexibility except around which year.
+This is summarised in Table 9 above.

 28 March 2019